mitre/secure-coding-case-studies/javascript/msccs-8.md

     40        location = '/login?redirect=${encodeURI(redirect)}'
     41    }

 To be vulnerable, two conditions must be met.
-First, the parameter “redirect” must be controllable by an adversary such that they can point the redirect to a location of their choosing.
+First, the parameter `redirect` must be controllable by an adversary such that they can point the redirect to a location of their choosing.
 Second, the code must improperly neutralize (e.g., canonicalize, encode, escape, quote, validate) the adversary provided input such that the target location is not rejected.

 *ADVERSARY CONTROLLED INPUT*

-Regarding the first condition, the weakness in the source code relies on the string “redirect” being tainted.
-The string is initialized on line 145 of Login.vue, where it is received directly from the HTTP request’s query string and then stored in the "redirect" parameter.
-The "redirect" parameter is user-controlled because the "window.location.search" parameter refers to the search query part of a URL.
+Regarding the first condition, the weakness in the source code relies on the parameter `redirect` being tainted.
+The string is initialized on line 145 of Login.vue, where it is received directly from the HTTP request’s query string and then stored as a constant.
+The `redirect` parameter is user-controlled because the "window.location.search" parameter refers to the search query part of a URL.
 An adversary can craft a custom phishing URL in which the search query part contains malicious JavaScript code.

     vulnerable file: openc3-cosmos-init/plugins/packages/openc3-tool-common/src/tools/base/components/Login.vue